AlistairB/alistairb.github.io/_posts/2020-10-20-my-experience-creating-a-one-person-startup.md

 Working alone has been very challenging.
 I would only recommend it to people who are highly self motivated.
 Some days I just have to take a break as I can't maintain it.

-Still, overall I consider this time worth it for the learnings alone.
+Still, overall I consider this time to be worth it for the learnings alone.
 It has given me a really good breadth of technical and business knowledge as I have been forced to do all aspects.

 Fingers crossed my app doesn't fall in a heap and people think it is useful. 😅

-I'll announce the project in the future, but for now I want to soft launch and ramp up, so will not include any details today.
+I'll announce the project in the future, but for now I want to soft launch and slowly ramp up, so will not include any details today.